Interested in Your Own Personally Branded Magazine? Click Here!

 Contingencies are optional agreements covering specific aspects of the real estate transaction.
 Usually, they are designed to allow one or the other party to a real estate transaction to exit the transaction without paying a penalty or taking on liability for ending the sale or purchase.
 In the buyers’ case, this penalty would usually involve relinquishing the EMD to the sellers.
 In the sellers’ case, this penalty might come in the form of damages paid to the buyer.
 The contingency provides the option of walking away, if necessary.

-In some heated situations, homebuyers may be tempted to waive common contingencies in order to streamline the transaction and reassure the buyer of their good intentions.
+In some heated situations, homebuyers may be tempted to waive common contingencies in order to streamline the transaction and reassure the seller of their good intentions.
 This can be financially risky, especially if there are undisclosed problems with the home or uncertainties involved in the transaction itself.
 It’s essential that you consider all the eventualities—and the potential price—of waiving any contingency.

 1. Home Inspection Contingency